montagejs/frb/README.md

 ]);
 ```

-The left hand side of an item in a record is any combination of letters
+The left hand side of an entry in a record is any combination of letters
 or numbers.
 The right side is any expression.

 ### Parameters